nuthanc/microservice/ticketing/README.md

 * D 20-pub:
   * We want to make sure our callback function gets executed right away so that our Promise will get resolved
 * Now we see that all of our new test is passing

+### Test-Suite Wide Mocks
+* Copy jest.mock to all the other test files which need nats client
+* Instead of doing the above, we can use only in setup.ts
+* All of my tests pass